 Sex is a taboo topic even in the progressive society we live in today.
 The lack of discussion can leave patients wondering when they can have sex and how surgery affects their sex life.

-Sex life is usually enhanced after gastric sleeve surgery.
-In fact, one of the most appreciated aspects after surgery is the SEX!
+After gastric sleeve surgery, one of the most appreciated aspects of surgery is an enhanced sex life.

 Confidence, Compliments, and Sex!

 Your body is the focal point of sex, making every insecurity of being morbidly obese magnified during sex.1 Losing weight, receiving compliments, and feeling more confident all tie into a more active sex life and an increase in pleasure – thus creating more connected and intense partnerships.

 Weight loss is also known to boost physical attraction in relationships.
 In nearly all patients, libido (sex drive) increases after gastric sleeve surgery – intensifying passion, feelings, emotion, and desire.2

 A downside to your sex after surgery is that your hormones change because of rapid weight loss causing your emotions to be all over the place.
 Mood changes are common, but this can mean your sex drive is through the roof one moment, and the next moment it is nonexistent.

 How Long Should I Wait to Have Sex After Gastric Sleeve Surgery?

 Gastric sleeve patients must wait at least 2-4 weeks before having intercourse.
 The waiting time for sexual activity is similar to the recovery time set by your bariatric surgeon.
 Recovery varies from patient to patient, so make sure you don’t push yourself and understand your body’s limits.